mindsphere/vfc-examples/trendPredictionAPI/readme.md

 The 4 predictions are stored in "Temperature_T1" -> "Temperature_T4"

 ## Result
 Future predicted and actual values can be seen in MindSphere in various apps (Fleet Manager/Operations Insights etc.).
-In the screenhot below you can see actual temperature (Temperature) and predicted temperature (Temperature_P1)
+In the screenshot below you can see actual temperature (Temperature) and predicted temperature (Temperature_P1)

 ![image](./doc/trendPredictionValues.png)